IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/tutorials/project2.rst

 1. Project Initialization
 -------------------------

-1. Set up a new IFC project for the bungalow
+1. Set up a new IFC project for the bungalow `project2.ifc`
 2. Define project parameters (site conditions, climate zone, etc.)
 3. Create a basic site plan

+.. note:: See :doc:`/users/modeling/starting_new_project` for detailed instructions.

 2. Advanced Foundation Design
 -----------------------------